 1.7km Powderbark (Eucalyptus accedens) woodland at the top of the slope on water repellent gravel and drooping bitter quandong bushes.
 Note the powderbark on the fenceline that was ringbarked many decades ago and has produced five new stems from the base.

-Walk west from information bay, turn left and cross over a collecting drain for the dam and the track then veers left.
+Walk west from information bay, go around the gate and cross over a collecting drain for the dam and the track then veers left.

 1. You are in open wandoo woodland.
 Look for birds such as rufous tree creeper and orchids, particularly sun orchids in late spring.